-- doxycycline - for adults and children older than eight years old
+- doxycycline for adults and children older than 8 years old

-- cefuroxime and amoxicillin - to treat adults, younger children, and women who are nursing or breast feeding
+- cefuroxime and amoxicillin for adults, younger children, and women who are nursing or breast-feeding

-Persistent Lyme disease is treated with intravenous antibiotics for a period of 14 to 21 days.
+Persistent or chronic Lyme disease is treated with intravenous antibiotics for a period of 14 to 21 days.
 That eliminates infection.
 However, improvement of symptoms occurs more slowly.

 Lyme prevention mostly involves decreasing the risk of tick bites.
-The Mayo Clinic recommends taking the following steps to prevent tick bites:
+Take the following steps to prevent tick bites:

 - Dress in long pants and shirts with sleeves.

 - Be vigilant.
 Check your children, pets, and yourself for ticks.
-Don’t assume you can’t be reinfected.
+Don’t assume you can’t be infected again.
 People can get Lyme disease more than once.

 - Remove ticks with tweezers.
 Apply the tweezers near the head or the mouth and pull gently.
 Check to be certain that all tick parts have been removed.
 Contact your doctor whenever a tick bites you or your loved ones.